cyrusimap/cyrus-sasl/docsrc/sasl/developer/plugprog.rst

 succeeds, and the versions match, then the glue code determines that the load was successful and the plugin is available for use.

-There are serveral types of plugins (note that a given plugin library may contain any or all of the following in combination, though such a plugin would be a beast!):
+There are several types of plugins (note that a given plugin library may contain any or all of the following in combination, though such a plugin would be a beast!):